Two new medical cannabis dispensaries licensed in Oxford - The Oxford Eagle

 Two new medical cannabis dispensaries received licenses to operate from the state this week, the Mississippi Department of Revenue reported on Wednesday.

-Star Buds Oxford and AES Enterprises Incoportated each received licenses to operate in Lafayette County, bringing the total number of licensed dispensaries in the county to six.
+Star Buds Oxford and AES Enterprises Incorporated each received licenses to operate in Lafayette County, bringing the total number of licensed dispensaries in the county to six.

+CannaMiss, LLC; Southern Crop Wellness IV, LLC; Hybrid, LLC; and Magnolia Medical Cannabis Company, LLC received licenses to operate dispensaries in August.

+All six entities are licensed as medical cannabis dispensaries and located in Oxford.

 The Department of Revenue began licensing dispensaries back in June, and has already issued licenses to over 100 businesses across the state.